Fired TV anchor now a Matatu tout in Nairobi [Video]

-Former Switch TV news anchor Robert Ouma who lost his job in December has said he is now working a matatu tout to get some income.
+Former Switch TV news anchor Robert Ouma who lost his job in December 2021 has disclosed that he is now working as a matatu tout to get some income.

 Fired TV anchor now a Matatu tout in Nairobi [Video]

-Ouma was one of the anchors who was let go when Switch TV annnced that they would cease broadcasting content on TV and sent many employees home.
+Ouma was one of the anchors who was let go when Switch TV announced that they would cease broadcasting content on TV, sending many employees home.

-In several videos on his Instagram page, he explained that sometimes it doesn’t matter who one does to make an honest living.
+In several videos on his Instagram page, he explained that sometimes it doesn’t matter what one does to make an honest living.

 Ouma is a tout in one of the PSVs plying the Rongai route and described himself as the cleanest tout in town.